mistic100/UMWP-Autochanger/README.md

 * When changing the wallpaper, with file check activated, the software freezes for some seconds, that's because I don't use multi-threading.

+## Compiling
+You can compile the application yourself with Qt Designer.
+You will need Qt 4.8.4 and libqxt 0.6.2

 ## Changelog
+* 1.4 (??/??/2014)
+    * new: more flexibility for hot keys + new hotkeys for refresh, start/pause, show/hide

 * [1.3 (03/12/2013)](http://www.strangeplanet.fr/work/umwp-autochanger/download.php?ver=1.3)
     * new: can choose the type of wallpaper ('monitor' or 'desktop') and the style ('center', 'tile', 'stretch', 'stretch proportional')
     * new: icons for main buttons (add, [de]activate, delete)